-- Do not exceed the stated operating parameters. - Only use safety experiment leads for connecting circuits. - Only change circuits with power supply equipment switched off. - Only exchange tubes with power supply equipment switched off.
+- Do not exceed the stated operating parameters. - Only change circuits with power supply equipment switched off. - Only exchange tubes with power supply equipment switched off.

 When the tube is in operation, the stock of the tube may get hot.

 • If necessary, allow the tube to cool before dismantling.